felix-centenera/uah_dba_pecl1/Readme.md

 CREATE TABLE camiones3_p5 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 5);
 CREATE TABLE camiones3_p6 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 6);
 CREATE TABLE camiones3_p7 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 7);
+CREATE TABLE camiones3_p8 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 8);
 CREATE TABLE camiones3_p9 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 9);
 CREATE TABLE camiones3_p10 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 10);
 CREATE TABLE camiones3_p11 PARTITION OF camiones3 FOR VALUES WITH (MODULUS 20, REMAINDER 11);